 Clinical trials and research

-What are SunSense UV Trackers?
+What are SunSense UV Sensors?

-SunSense UV Trackers are wearable devices that measure ultraviolet radiation exposure levels.
+SunSense UV Sensors are wearable devices that measure ultraviolet radiation exposure levels.
 They are non-invasive, accurate, and easy to use.
 This sensor is compatible with most Bluetooth-enabled smartphones, allowing the user to view real-time UV levels and receive notifications when UV levels exceed certain thresholds.
-SunSense UV Trackers are also user-friendly, allowing the wearer to pair their tracker with a smartphone app to view data, set alarms, and track daily UV exposure.
+SunSense UV Sensors are also user-friendly, allowing the wearer to pair their tracker with a smartphone app to view data, set alarms, and track daily UV exposure.

-SunSense UV Trackers can lead to an increase in participation in clinical trials by allowing researchers to accurately measure sun exposure and provide participants with important information about their health.
+SunSense UV Sensors can lead to an increase in participation in clinical trials by allowing researchers to accurately measure sun exposure and provide participants with important information about their health.
 They also enable researchers to more effectively measure the effects of sun exposure on participants’ health, and other observations in relation to UV exposure that could provide more data points.

-What data do SunSense UV Trackers provide?
+What data do SunSense UV Sensors provide?

-We offer a number of data points, for example related to UV exposure, accumulated dose, time, and position.Â
+We offer a number of data points, for example related to UV exposure, accumulated dose, time, and position.

 Our technology platform is highly customizable and data tracking and output can be tailored to meet specific study protocol requirements.
 This also includes which data should be presented to the participants or not.